ChaoticTrials/SkyblockBuilder/README.md

 If teleporting to spawn is enabled in the config, you can teleport to spawn island with `/skyblock spawn`.

 ### Visiting other islands
-If visits are enabled in the config and a team enabled visiting, you can visit an island with `/skyblock visit <team>`.
+If visits are enabled in the config, and a team enabled visiting, you can visit an island with `/skyblock visit <team>`.

 ### Enable visiting
 You can see your teams current visiting state with `/skyblock team allowVisits` and enable/disable it with `/skyblock team